-Nor is the flow of vocations drying up.
-At present, there are no fewer than 213 young men training for the priesthood at the seminary in Ivano-Frankivsk.
-They come from five different dioceses of West Ukraine.
+And interest in the priesthood has not waned.
+There are currently no fewer than 213 men training for the priesthood at the seminary in Ivano-Frankivsk.
+They come from five different dioceses in West Ukraine.

-The seminary building itself dates back to the 19th century.
-During Soviet times, when the Church faced persecution, it was used as a training school for communist cadres.
-When the building was finally returned to the Church, after the collapse of communism, it was in an appalling condition.
+The seminary dates back to the 19th century, and under Soviet rule, when the Church was harshly persecuted, it was used as a training school for communist cadres.
+When the building was finally reclaimed by the Church in the early 1990s, its condition was appalling.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.